weaviate/weaviate-io/developers/weaviate/concepts/vector-quantization.md

 SQ compressed vectors are more accurate than BQ compressed vectors.
 They are also significantly smaller than uncompressed vectors.

-A training set is used to determine the SQ bucket boundaries.
-The bucket boundaries are then used to compress the vectors.
-The distance calculation is done on the original, uncompressed vectors.
+The buckets boundaries are derived by determining the minimum and maximum values in a training set, and uniformly distributing the values between the minimum and maximum into 256 buckets.
+The 8 bit integer is then used to represent the bucket number.

 The size of the training set is configurable, and the default is 100,000 objects per shard.